Darren Lok: Petaling Jaya City

+Sabah

+In December 2022, Lok signed with Sabah.

 International career

-Born in England, Lok was eligible for Malaysia through his father.
+Born in England, Lok was eligible to play either for England or Malaysia through his father.

-Lok made his Malaysian national football team debut against Singapore in 2016 and scored his first international goal against Syria in 2017.
-Lok was also part of the Malaysian team that qualified for the 2023 Asian Cup and scored the fourth goal in their last qualifier, his second international goal.
+Lok made his international debut against Singapore on 7 October 2016 at the Jalan Besar Stadium.

+He scored his first international goal against Syria on 22 August 2017 at the Hang Jebat Stadium.

+Lok was also part of the Malaysian team that qualified for the 2023 AFC Asian Cup and scored the fourth goal in their last qualifier, his second international goal.
+Lok also represented the nation at the 2023 AFC Asian Cup.